nbaptist16/yampad2/README.md

     Left: Figure 2.
 Layer guide for assembly
     &emsp;
     Right: Figure 3.
 Servo layout guide*<br>
-    <center>Note: more servos can be added and rearranged if the user desires for more automated key capabilities</center>
+    <center>* Note: The arrows are pointing in the direction that the horn faces outward radially from the motor.
+More servos can be added and rearranged if the user desires for more automated key capabilities</center>
 </small>

 <p>